Geodan/pg2b3dm/README.md

 2023-12-28: release 2.0.0,

+- glTF transformation is defined in tileset.json (instead of in glTF asset).
+As a result, the glTF assets are no longer 'skewed' when visualized in a glTF viewer.

-- removed input coordinate system requirement (EPSG:4978), use EPSG:4326 or local coordinate system instead.
+- removed input coordinate system requirement (EPSG:4978), use EPSG:4326/EPSG:4979 or local coordinate system instead.

 - removed parameter 'boundingvolume_heights', heights are calculated from the input data